Dashavatara

-The list of included avatars varies across sects and regions, particularly in respect to the inclusion of Balarama (brother of Krishna) or Gautama Buddha.
+The list of included avatars varies across sects and regions, particularly with respect to the inclusion of Balarama (brother of Krishna) or the Buddha.
 Though no list can be uncontroversially presented as standard, the "most accepted list found in Puranas and other texts is [...]
 Krishna, Buddha."
-Most draw from the following set of figures, in this order: Matsya; Kurma; Varaha; Narasimha; Vamana; Parashurama; Rama; Krishna or Balarama; Buddha or Krishna; and Kalki.
+Most draw from the following set of figures, in this order: Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, or Balarama, Buddha or Krishna, and Kalki.
 In traditions that omit Krishna, he often replaces Vishnu as the source of all avatars.
 Some traditions include a regional deity such as Vithoba or Jagannath in penultimate position, replacing Krishna or Buddha.
-All avatars have appeared except one; Kalki, who will appear at the end of the Kali Yuga.
+All avatars have appeared except one: Kalki, who will appear at the end of the Kali Yuga.

 The order of the ancient concept of Dashavataras has also been interpreted to be reflective of modern Darwinian evolution, as a description of the evolution of consciousness.
-Some Hindu texts say there are 24 Avatars of Vishnu.

 Etymology

 "Dashavatara" or "daśāvatāra" (दशावतार) means "ten avatars" or "ten incarnations":